jasmine-sh/TCP-Server-Client/README.md

 Originally created for Computer Network Class CSC645 at San Francisco State University in Spring 2023.

 ## Purpose
 The learning objective of this assignment was to understand TCP connections, sockets, client/server interaction, and the function of the welcome socket.
+We were allowed to use any language.
 The purpose of the program is for users to send and recieve messages by connecting to a server where the messages and accounts are stored.

 ## Instructions